Meet the Board

 Bienvenue Michelle Konsimbo is the founder and president of Girl Now, Woman Later (GNWL).
 Born in Burkina Faso, but also raised in Belgium, Konsimbo saw first-hand how limited education held girls back from achieving their full potential.
-Konsimbo has always been an activist for education and values the importance and joy of reading.
+Konsimbo has always been an activist for education and menstruation.
+She values the importance and joy of reading.
 Konsimbo has worked for many years in the education field in Atlanta, Georgia.
 Konsimbo graduated from Kennesaw State University with a Bachelor of Arts in International Affairs and a Master of Arts in Conflict Management from Kennesaw State University.

 Fanta Yéyé is from Burkina Faso.
 After graduating from the University of Ouagadougou with a Bachelor in English Language and Literature, she completed a Professional Masters in Marketing and Communication, and she is in a process of completing a Masters of Business Administration (MBA) from Heriot-Watt University.